Models of quantum computation and quantum programming languages: Computability

 Quantum Turing machine allows for rigorous analysis of algorithms.
 This is important since the main goal of quantum information theory is to provide some gain in terms of speed or memory with respect to classical algorithms.
 It should be stressed that at the moment no formal proof has been given that a quantum Turing machine is more powerful than a classical Turing machine~\cite{fortnow03one}.

 In this section we give some results concerning quantum complexity theory.
 See also \cite{bernstein97complexity,vaziriani05survey} for a introduction to this subject.

 In analogy to classical case it is possible to define complexity classes for the quantum Turing machine.
-The most important complexity class is this case is~$\complexity{BQP}$. \begin{definition} Complexity class $\complexity{BQP}$ contains languages $L$ for which there exists a quantum Turing machine running in polynomial time such that, for any input word $x$ this word is accepted with probability at least $\frac{3}{4}$ if $x\in L$ and is rejected with probability at least $\frac{3}{4}$ if $x\not\in L$. \end{definition}
+The most important complexity class is this case is~$\complexity{BQP}$.

+\begin{definition} Complexity class $\complexity{BQP}$ contains languages $L$ for which there exists a quantum Turing machine running in polynomial time such that, for any input word $x$, this word is accepted with probability at least $\frac{3}{4}$ if $x\in L$ and is rejected with probability at least $\frac{3}{4}$ if $x\not\in L$. \end{definition}

 Class \complexity{BQP} is a quantum counterpart of the classical class \complexity{BPP}.